gemcommunity/gem_2019/Working_with_data.md

 If you have grabbed these data files in advance, great!
 If not, let's get them now...
 This is partly because we need files to demonstrate how to work with files, and partly as a basic reference for how to fetch files from the internet.
 It's fairly straightforward to start doing this programmatically in a workflow.

 First, we'll grab a NASA CDF file with THEMIS data from the NASA Space Physics Data Facility.
-There are sveral ways to do this, but we'll use a basic, generic FTP transfer.
-Since we already know eaxctly what the file is, and where it is, this method works just fine.
+There are several ways to do this, but we'll use a basic, generic FTP transfer.
+Since we already know exactly what the file is, and where it is, this method works just fine.

 ```python
 #set the input/output file name